What questions should I ask an aeration and seeding provider?

-If a company says they perform spike aeration, you should find another provider.
+You should find another provider if a company says they perform spike aeration.
 Spike aeration can make compacted soil even worse and is known to do nothing to improve the health of your lawn.

 What kind of equipment is your team using?

-Walk-behind or riding aerators and riding or push spreaders for seed are the most effective equipment.
+The most effective equipment is the walk-behind or riding aerators and riding or push spreaders for seed.
 You can also ask how they treat hard-to-reach areas, such as sidewalks.
-At Blades of Green, we hand-rake or power-rake areas that cannot be reached with our aerator.
+At Blades of Green, we hand-rake or power-rake regions that cannot be reached with our aerator.

-It is worrisome if a company is using an attachment for a mower or tow-behind equipment.
+It is worrisome if a company uses an attachment for a mower or tow-behind equipment.

 When should I have this service done for best results?

-Most people think that aeration has to be completed in the fall; however, experienced companies will know the best time to aerate is by going off of the soil temperature, not the date.
-Grass seed needs a proper growing environment with the right temperature and moisture, and can change year to year based on the weather.
-Essentially, you want to assure that your seed is put down after prolonged summer heat waves and before regular frosts and freezes set in.
+Most people think aeration must be completed in the fall; however, experienced companies will know the best time to aerate is by going off the soil temperature, not the date.
+Grass seed needs a proper growing environment with the right temperature and moisture and can change yearly based on the weather.
+Essentially, you want to ensure that your seed is put down after prolonged summer heat waves and before regular frosts and freezes set in.

 Will you notify me prior to the service?

-Aeration requires preparation work on your part, such as marking irrigation systems and watering the lawn, so it is important that you know when your service is happening.
-At Blades of Green, we pre-notify you during key times so you can properly prepare for your service.
+Aeration requires preparation work on your part, such as marking irrigation systems and watering the lawn, so you must know when your service is happening.
+At Blades of Green, we pre-notify you during critical times so you can adequately prepare for your service.

 It is worrisome if a company says they will not notify you or offers a very large window of time when they would service your lawn.
-It could mean many things, including that their experience is limited or they may be short-staffed, but mostly that they do not have an established system in place to properly care for their customers.
+It could mean many things, including that their experience is limited or they may be short-staffed, but mostly that they do not have an established system to care for their customers properly.

 What is the proper way to care for my lawn after service?

-A reputable company should give you detailed aftercare instructions—this includes mowing instructions, watering tips, and what to look out for.
-They should have also have a number and email where you can reach someone if you have an issue.
-At Blades of Green, we not only have both of these, but also a texting feature.
+A reputable company should give you detailed aftercare instructions, including mowing instructions, watering tips, and what to look out for.
+They should also have a number and email where you can reach someone if you have an issue.
+At Blades of Green, we have not only both of these but also a texting feature.

-It is a huge red flag if you are told that your lawn does not need special care after service or that you can continue to care for your lawn as you did before.
-Proper watering and mowing is key to the success of your aeration service.
+It is a huge red flag if you are told that your lawn does not need special care after service or that you can continue to care for it as you did before.
+Proper watering and mowing are critical to the success of your aeration service.